Azkuu123/Azka-mern-10pshine/README.md

 This application was developed as part of an internship, focusing on **clean code, structured APIs, logging, testing, and SonarQube-based code quality assurance**.

+All the code is contained inside develop branch

 ---

 ## 🚀 Features